March 24, 2019

 September 5, 2018

-At our home in Washington the summer seemed normal, as far as we could tell.
+On our annual trip to Washington the summer seemed normal, as far as we could tell.
 Yes, we started to see smoke in the area from an unusually large number of forest fires.
 Then there was news of an unusual hurricane that hit Hawaii.
 But the mountains, the lakes and bays and the rivers all seemed fairly normal, at least to us.
 But what about more sensitive environments?

 We were told by an Alaskan glaciologist that the heat emanated by the 7 billion humans on earth each day is the equivalent of a 3 Hiroshima bombs each day.
 When you count the energy used by these 7 billion humans, mostly those in developed countries, the number goes up to several hundred Hiroshimas each day.